websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/implementing-a-new-api-with-rest-builder.md

 ## Deploy an Example REST API

-To see REST Builder in action, you can deploy an example API that retrieves Web Content articles by the user ID that created them.
+To see REST Builder in action, you can deploy an example API that retrieves a dummy product by its ID in a catalog.
 Once you understand how this simple example works, you can create APIs for your own applications.

 1. Start the Liferay DXP Docker image: